Library

 I saw an interesting article, the Best Kept Secrets of Successful Business People, but found many of its ideas fit anyone who seeks success.
 And there is a purely selfish reason they are kept secret.

 Here’s an idea.
-Think back to when you had a philosophy class, if you did, or psychology class, or even a literature class–actually any class where you might have differing or diverging views.
+Think back to when you had a philosophy class, if you did one, or psychology class, or even a literature class–actually any class where you might have differing or diverging views.
 Just as I have my students take multiple sources–a little bit of this, a little bit of that–all the while immersing themselves in the knowledge contained within the whole, and coming up with an original idea.
 Isn’t that what students do all along?
-So many years in school and then we find they are still not ready for the world of work.
+So many years in school and then we find they are still not ready for the world of work?
+Part of that comes from basic assimilation of the mass of ideas received plus the college experiences and being flung into the adult world.
+Two years, the experts say is about right–especially for the private less mainstream institutions–and that includes our military academies.

-Some of these secrets of success may propel them from school to the business world, but statistics say that it takes some two years after graduation before any schooling really makes sense to students in the real world.
-I guess the young are really like androids devoid of human thought and creation of their own until we push them in the right direction.
+Some of these secrets of success may propel them from school directly to the business world, but it’s still two years after graduation before any schooling really makes sense to students in the real world.
+So, employers feel cheated.
+I guess the young are really an android (a robot not the phone and tablet system) devoid of human thought and creative abilities of their own until we push them in the right direction.

 We like the ideas of mentors in business.
 We like interns.
 In Medicine, we like interns and rotation of positions, but not all of us are set up that way.
 That seems to be the way we are dealing with the android syndrome.
 We force application down many paths so employees see as much of the big picture as possible.
 And our most successful candidates in those programs go on to be successes.
 Yes?
 So we must be on the right track.